FOR EVERY ITEM YOU BUY,

 Is Rice Love a non-profit?

 Rice Love is a social enterprise, not a non-profit.
 This means that rather than relying on donations, the products that we sell provide the funding for the jobs that we create and the giving that we do.
-All profits are reinvested to help more people.

 Do you accept donations or grants?